daphnitely/daphne-acting/index.md

 - **Panelist, Superposition IV** - Superposition IV is the largest 24-hour hackathon for high school and college women in the Bay Area, hosted at the Uber office.
 I spoke on a panel to 220+ students answering questions about my experiences and and sharing advice to inspire the next generation of women in tech.
 - **Workshop Speaker, Hack the 6ix** - Hack the 6ix is Toronto’s largest summer hackathon.
 I planned and taught an [1-hour workshop](https://docs.google.com/presentation/d/13ctfuE2er8tIpMJBbsziaO-C1yIYmb5Gcf_QJ8IdyBA/edit?usp=sharing) to 50+ students on making an Android app using Kotlin, Coroutines, Retrofit.
 I demonstrated how to make a simple UI and make network calls to Google Maps API through live-coding.
-- **Conference Panelist, Microsoft Higher Education Summit** - The Microsoft Higher Education Summit is a discussion on how companies and universities can adapt curriculum, re-skilling and internships to the growing needs of tech.
-I was selected by Hootsuite to speak on a panel to 150+ attendees from 40 companies and 14 post-secondaries on the changes I'm hoping to see in classes and internships.
+- **Conference Panelist, Microsoft Higher Education Summit** - The Microsoft Higher Education Summit is a discussion on adapting curriculum, re-skilling and internships to the growing needs of tech.
+I was selected by Hootsuite to speak on a panel to 150+ attendees on the changes I'm hoping to see in classes and internships.
 I shared my views about imposter syndrome and people [tweeted](https://twitter.com/Kristin__Wilkes/status/1105197977830809600) about it!

 ### Awards
 - **BC Tech Scholarship 2019** - Awarded to students who have a proven passion for technology and a desire to leave a mark in the tech sector.
 I was featured in a [press release](https://www.newswire.ca/news-releases/technology-impact-awards-celebrate-new-levels-of-growth-competitiveness-808333802.html), [magazine](https://biv.com/magazine/bc-tech-2019) and was invited to meet Justin Trudeau.